kubicle/babyruby2js/README.md

 # Not handled:
 - generated "require" need review
-- class constants need to be moved *after* the constructor
 - constants added to main class need to be "required" at least once
 - standard method names are tranlated without type-check (e.g. size => length)
 - next & return not translated right in callbacks